Wensley, North Yorkshire

-Wensley is a small village and civil parish in the Richmondshire district of North Yorkshire, England.
+Wensley is a small village and civil parish in North Yorkshire, England.
 It consists of a few homes and holiday cottage, an inn, a pub and a historic church.
 It is on the A684 road 1 mi south-west of the market town of Leyburn.
 The River Ure passes through the village.

-The etymology of the name ultimately originates from a compound of an Old English form of the god Woden (attested Wednesleg c.
-1212, earlier Wodnesleie, see Wednesday).
+The etymology of the name ultimately originates either from a compound of an Old English form of the god Woden (attested Wednesleg c.
+1212, earlier Wodnesleie, see Wednesday), and the Old English leah meaning wood or meadow.
+Another possible route for the first part is the personal name Wændel.
 Wensley gives its name to the dale Wensleydale.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.